Itinerary

 3 Things I've Learned While Preparing For This Trip:

 1. Don't sell yourself short - If you don't like the way something is, you should probably change it and if you don't think you deserve to be treated a certain way, you probably don't.
 It's easy right now to think "I'm about to leave, I want to fix things" or "I'm about to leave, I really miss so-and-so, I should probably hang out with them" or "I'm about to leave, I don't even care anymore."
 I've been saying those things for a couple months and now that I really am about to leave, it makes me think what if I wasn't?
-The idea of "leaving" shouldn't be what causes you to do things that should have been done awhile ago.
-You should do what feels right to you regardless of whether you are staying, going, whatever.

 2. Don't sell your friends short - I spent a lot of time this past semester thinking there wasn't anyone who really "got" me, and counting down the days till I could leave for this trip and meet people who would "understand" me.
 Come the end of the semester, I'm sitting in Starbucks for 2 hours with a friend just talking and realizing we have way more in common than I used to think, or having an hour long conversation with friends about Namibian amphibians and being those loud people laughing in a restaurant.
 Don't get so wrapped up in yourself and whatever you've got going on that you fail to realize there are probably wayyyy more people who know you and get you and love you than you think.